davidstojmanovski/Dictionary/README.md

 # Dictionary
 A project written in C that emulates an online dictionary.
 This project implements Multithreading so it can read and storage a large quantity of words and files fast.
+With command _add_*folder_name* you can add a folder full of .txt files which the program will consume.
+Typing a letter or multiple letters will return all the words that start with those letters.
+Command _stop_ will stop the program.
+If words are added in a file that has allready been added, the newly added words will automatically be added into the database of words.